 vNIC or specialized hardware

-Each of this are sub test cases.

 The scaling trigger could be one of the following:

-VNFM/MANO generated events - Auto Scaling ( e.g. based on monitoring of resource utilization of the VNF's VMs, upon events received from VNF, EM, VIM)
+MANO generated events - Auto Scaling ( e.g. based on monitoring of resource utilization of the VNF's VMs, upon events received from VNF, EM, VIM)

 VNF generated event – On-demand Scaling ( e.g. based on traffic, VNF generates the request internally)